 On December 18, 2012, the Company entered into a Financing Agreement with Rosenthal & Rosenthal, Inc. (the "Financing Agreement").
 The Financing Agreement originally provided for up to \$1.75 million of revolving credit, subject to a borrowing base formula and other terms and conditions.
-The Financing Agreement continued until November 30, 2014 and automatically renews from year to year thereafter, unless sooner terminated by either party.
+The Financing Agreement continued until November 30, 2014 with automatic renewals from year to year thereafter, unless sooner terminated by either party.
 The lender has the right to terminate the Financing Agreement at any time on 60 days' prior written notice.
 Borrowings are secured by all of the Company assets including intellectual property.
-The Financing Agreement contains several covenants, including a requirement that the Company maintain tangible net worth of not less than \$2.5 million and working capital of not less than \$2.5 million.
+The Financing Agreement that the Company maintain tangible net worth of not less than \$2.5 million and working capital of not less than \$2.5 million.